mariadb-corporation/MaxScale/Documentation/Getting-Started/Building-MaxScale-from-Source-Code.md

 development files required for MaxScale module development.

 The component which is build is controlled by the TARGET_COMPONENT CMake variable.
-The default value for this is _core_ which build the core MaxScale package.
+The default value for this is _core_ which builds the core MaxScale package.

-To build the experimental modules, you will need to set value of the TARGET_COMPONENT CMake variable to the component name you wish to install or package.
+To build other components, you will need to set value of the TARGET_COMPONENT CMake variable to the component name you wish to install or package.

+### Install experimental modules

-For example, to package the experimental module component, invoke CMake with _-DTARGET_COMPONENT=experimental_:
+To install the experimental modules, invoke CMake with _-DTARGET_COMPONENT=experimental_:

 ```
-cmake ../MaxScale -DPACKAGE=Y DTARGET_COMPONENT=experimental
+cmake ../MaxScale -DTARGET_COMPONENT=experimental
+make
-make package
+make install
 ```

+### Creating a monolithic package

-If you wish to create a monolithic package with all the components, set the value to an empty string and build the package:
+To create a monolithic package with all the components, set the value of _TARGET_COMPONENT_ to 'all', _PACKAGE_ to Y and build the package:

 ```
-cmake ../MaxScale -DPACKAGE=Y DTARGET_COMPONENT=""
+cmake ../MaxScale -DPACKAGE=Y -DTARGET_COMPONENT=all
 make package
 ```